yegor256/blog/_drafts/_joy.md

 solving a pretty complex technical problem, trying to integrate software I hadn't had a chance to use before with another piece of software I also hadn't seen before.
 It took three full days of work.
-Now I'm looking back at this short journey and realizing that I went though a few particular phases, which are always the same for me when I start working with something new:
+Now I'm looking back at this short journey and realizing that I went through a few particular phases, which are always the same for me when I start working with something new:

   * **Enthusiasm**.